How to Plan Your Nonprofit’s Anniversary Campaign

 Episcopal Relief and Development, a nonprofit fighting poverty, hunger, and disease in nearly 40 countries is celebrating its 75th anniversary.
 To show the scope of their impact, they are sharing 75 stories from their work, featuring individuals Episcopal Relief and Development have served.

 Another way to generate excitement and pride in your organization is to show how far you’ve come.
 When a nonprofit has been around for 10, 20, or 50 years, it can be powerful to show your audience where it all started.
-Habitat for Humanity Greater San Francisco created an interactive timeline to show how far they’ve come in 25 years.
+Habitat for Humanity Greater San Francisco interactive timeline to show how far they’ve come in 25 years.

 While anniversary celebrations can stir up some interest in a cause, the organization still faces the task of channeling that excitement into action.
 One way to do this is by creating a fundraising campaign around your milestone anniversary.
 After highlighting the success you’ve achieved, donors may be more receptive to giving because they can feel a part of that success.
 This is a great chance to recapture lapsed donors or promote your recurring giving program.